James McMahon, Chief Executive Officer

 Kathi is a graduate of Leadership Asheville and the recipient of numerous awards for her work.
 She has volunteered her communications expertise for countless nonprofit and community organizations.
-A former member of the Asheville Hub Alliance Board, she currently serves on the Board of Mountain Area Radio Reading Service and as a volunteer with Asheville Downtown Association.
+A former member of the Asheville Hub Alliance Board, she volunteers with Mountain Area Radio Reading Service and Asheville Downtown Association.

 Leah Donatelli, Office & Events Manager

 Leah Donatelli plans and manages events for The Collider including venue rentals for meetings, conferences, workshops, and receptions.
 She also coordinates the weekly PercCollider gathering, an informal coffee hour for those in climate services and the community at large, as well as events ranging from the monthly State of the Climate briefing to Beer City Science Pub with Asheville Museum of Science and the new Oskar Blues Presents Movie Night at The Collider.